hraberg/enumerable/README.markdown

 ## Introduction

-Enumarable allows you to write blocks in valid Java like this:
+Enumerable allows you to write blocks in valid Java like this:

     Fn1 square = fn(n, n * n);
     List<Integer> result = collect(integers, square);